 Any settings on the Memory tab that are not discussed here should be left exactly as you find them.
 These other settings do not affect WPDOS.

 Under Windows NT, 2000 or XP, you may choose either Full-screen or Window mode, depending on which you prefer. and you may set the number of lines of text that you prefer to see in windowed mode.
 You can always switch between windowed and full-screen mode by pressing Alt-Enter while WordPerfect is running.

-Under Vista or Windows 7, you must choose Window mode, or Windows will prompt you every time you launch WordPerfect that full-screen mode is not supported.
+Under Vista, Windows 7 or Windows 8, you must choose Window mode, or Windows will prompt you every time you launch WordPerfect that full-screen mode is not supported.

-Note: To force full-screen text-mode WPDOS to start in 25-line mode under Windows 2000 or XP, see the instructions on this site's text mode survival guide.
+Note: Under Windows 2000 or XP only, you can force full-screen text-mode WPDOS to start in 25-line mode by following the instructions on this site's text mode survival guide.